Introducing a "haptic map" prototype

 What is a "haptic map"?

-A haptic map is an interactive art installation concept intended to teach you Indigenous and non-Indigenous place names, or toponyms.
+Our version of a haptic map is an interactive art installation concept intended to teach you Indigenous and non-Indigenous place names, or toponyms.

-Haptic refers to a sense of touch, but also position and motion.
-This blog discusses the haptic map's first prototype, the Untitled ṮEṮÁĆES map, which combines SENĆOŦEN and English language toponyms.
-A key feature of any haptic map is that interacting with it in some way will allow you to hear place names being spoken.
+Our haptic map's first prototype, the Untitled ṮEṮÁĆES map, combines SENĆOŦEN and English language toponyms.
+A key feature of this map is that interacting with it in some way will allow you to hear place names being spoken.

 Why build a haptic map?